gudnexgudy/NFT-Royalties/index.md

 No matter what you decide to read or work on next, we hope you'll join us on [the Discord community](@{DISCORD}).
 Once you join, message `@team, I just completed the tutorial!` and we'll give you the `tutorial veteran` role, so you can more easily help others work through it!

+I will KEEP UPDATING this page for better usage!!

 Thanks for spending your evening with us!